ilund3/AHA-ChatGPT-App/README.md

 4. Name it "AHA Guidelines" and provide a description
 5. Click **Create**

+**Note:** The app is configured to appear under the prompt bar as a native ChatGPT app (using `ui://app/` resource).
+After connecting, you should see "AHA Guidelines" appear as an app option that you can open directly, not just as a tool that gets triggered automatically.

 ## Adding Documents

 The server comes with sample AHA documents.
 To add your own documents: